hacksparrow/apoc/README.md

 `plugin` with the following signature:

-**plugin(phase, function)**
+**plugin(plugin object)**

+The plugin object has a `phase` and a `code` property.

-phase refers to the phase - preprocess / postprocess / result The plugin function receives the following arguments `inline query | acf file [,variables] [,context]`
+`phase` refers to the phase when the plugin should be executed  - preprocess / postprocess / result.

+`code` is a function which implements the plugin functionality. it receives the following arguments `inline query | acf file [,variables] [,context]`.
 It must return a string which might be the modified `inline query or acf file`

 `query` with the following signature: